How to Improve Conversions with Lead Scoring Templates (Bonus Template + Guide Included!)

 In columns C and D, things start to change from the previous tab.
 Here, we want to indicate the ideal number of times this action has been performed (C) during a specific timeframe (D).

-Finally, in column E, add in the scores for each value.
+Finally, in column E of the lead scoring template, add in the scores for each value.
 Again, you can leave column F as is.

 2. Test your scores with the Lead Scoring Modeler